The Tim Newfields Homepage

 3. TESTING AND ASSESSMENT

 Ever since teaching English in 1983 I've been intrigued with issues involving assessment.
-I've studied the ACTFL, TOEFL, and Cambridge assessment techniques and worked for five years as an Eiken and United Nations testing examiner.
+I am familiar with most of the large EFL proficiency exams used in Japan and have written items for the STEP-EIKEN Level 1 exam and served as an examiner for the Level 1 and Pre-Level 1 exams.
+I also edited the JALT Testing & Evaluation SIG Journal for ten years, gradually learning more about the field of language assessment.
 I am still exploring ways to make assessment in my university classes more accurate, humane, and educationally valid.

 Relevant Articles I've Written -